Blog post

 various raw vegetables

-The media is full of talk about the benefits of a plant-based diet.
+The media is full of talk about the benefits of a plant-based eating plan.
 Many people on dialysis wonder if the benefits apply to them, too.
 It is a smart question.

 As a person on dialysis, you have special needs when it comes to your food and fluid intake.
 You likely walk a tightrope of balancing the correct amounts of certain nutrients you consume, as well as controlling the amount of fluid you take in each day.